 Tomb of Salim Chisti

-Salim Chisti is one highly regarded saint by Emperor Akbar and his tomb is built in the courtyard of Jama Masjid in a grand style with white marble and mosaic.
+Salim Chisti is a highly regarded saint by Emperor Akbar and his tomb is built in the courtyard of Jama Masjid in a grand style with white marble and mosaic.
 It is a great structure to explore and understand the art of the Mughal Empire.

 Welcome to Jaipur